Around 30% of infertility is attributed to female factors, around 30% to male, 20% combined male and female and 20% is unexplained.

 When you’re ready, we will be with you every step of the way, providing you with the information and support you need.
 We’ll give you clear guidance on what we need to do together to achieve the best possible chance of successful treatment for you.

-Problems with ovulation are the most common causes of fertility issues for women.
+Problems with ovulation are one of the most common causes of fertility issues for women.
 Poor egg quality, failure to ovulate through hormonal deficiency or imbalance, irregular ovulation and Polycystic Ovary Syndrome (PCOS) are commonly encountered problems.
 They are often related to age especially since egg quality is known to deteriorate quite dramatically from late thirties onward.
 Premature ovarian failure, when the ovaries stop working before age 40, is another reason for female infertility.

 Your Fallopian tubes which carry eggs from your ovaries to the womb can be blocked or damaged preventing any chance of eggs meeting sperm.
 The reasons include: